spacelift-io/user-documentation/docs/concepts/template/README.md

 **Templates are deterministic by design:**

 - Each published template version is pinned to a specific VCS commit
-- Same template version + same inputs = identical infrastructure every time
+- Same template version + same inputs = identical infrastructure every time (if you don't use any random inputs or random resources in terraform)
 - Guarantees reproducibility across deployments
 - Eliminates configuration drift between environments
 - Ensures predictable outcomes